John Paul is a recently retired academic with a background in psychology and philosophy.

-Although Dem’s work had been preceded by many comparable studies, it turned out to be especially influential, because published on a top research journal and conducted by a highly regarded mainstream researcher who had employed all the canonical experimental methods and statistical analyses in use for the investigation of ordinary human cognition and behavior
+Although Dem’s work had been preceded by many comparable studies, it turned out to be especially influential, because was published in a top research journal and conducted by a highly regarded mainstream researcher who had employed all the canonical experimental methods and statistical analyses in use for the investigation of ordinary human cognition and behavior.

 This story exemplarily displays the unwillingness of many influential representatives of the academic establishment—psychologists far more so than all other researchers, as shown by various surveys—to accept the legitimacy of scientific research in the paranormal.